Every woman has to face menstruation during the reproductive phase of her life.

 - After washing your hands thoroughly, tightly fold the cup in half or the shape of C with one hand and the rim facing upwards.

 - Slowly insert the cup into your vagina until the cup is completely inside.
 By that time, the cup will reach a few mm below the cervix.

 - After inserting, slightly rotate the cup so that the cup creates an airtight seal inside the vagina.
 This prevents leakage.

 - Once the cup is perfectly inserted into your vagina, you should not feel any discomfort.
 You should be able to do all your activities without any hindrance.
 Learning how to insert the cup properly is the toughest task in using a menstrual cup.
-Once you have excelled in that, then the menstrual cup is the most comfortable method of prevention during your periods.
+Once you have excelled in that, then the menstrual cup is the most comfortable prevention method during your periods.

 - If the menstrual cup is properly inserted, then it will securely stay there till you remove it.
-However, in the unlikely event, it does slip out, you can thoroughly wash the menstrual cup and re-insert it.
+However, in the unlikely event it does slip out, you can thoroughly wash the menstrual cup and re-insert it.

 - For its removal, place your index finger and thumb into the vagina and hold the stem.
 Slowly reach the base of the stem and pinch the cup to release the seal.

 - Slowly pull down to remove the cup.

 - Empty the content in the sink or toilet and wash the cup thoroughly and keep it dried.